DanialArab/Apache-Spark/README.md

 <a name="25"></a>
 ### Spark SQL

-Using pure SQL to directly deal and interact with the spark data frame
+Using pure SQL to directly deal and interact with the spark data frame:

-First I need to register the DataFrame as a SQL temporary view then I can pass in direct SQL queries:
+First I need to **register the DataFrame as a SQL temporary view then I can pass in direct SQL queries:**

-**df.crerateOrReplaceTempView('people')**
+    df.crerateOrReplaceTempView('people')

-**results = spark.sql("SELECT * FROM people WHERE age=30")**
+    results = spark.sql("SELECT * FROM people WHERE age=30")

-**results.show()**
+    results.show()

-What's really awesome is if you already have a lot of SQL knowledge, you can leverage that with spark SQL and you can do complicated operations really quickly in case you happen to forget some of the more basic spark data frame operations.
+What's really awesome is if you already have a lot of SQL knowledge, you can leverage that with spark SQL and you can do complicated operations really quickly in case you happen to forget some of the more basic Spark data frame operations.

 25. How to filter data when you grabed it